a-poor/dbmagritte/README.md

 **Q:** Should there be a config file in each directory?
 That way there can be multiple `up`/`down`/`validate` SQL files per migration.
 They will be run in order.
 Might solve issues of validating with multiple SQL statements in one file?

+Create global flags to set the path to the project root, so it can be run from somewhere else.